-What visitors really need to know is how long it really takes to get to the city centre after landing.
+What you need to know is how long does it really take to get to the city centre after landing.

-Realistically the total time from touch-down at Terminal 1 to city centre is between 90 minutes and 2 hours 15 minutes.
+Realistically, the total time from touch-down at Terminal 1 to city centre is between 1 hour 45 minutes and 2 hours 15 minutes.

 On Tuesday, May 22nd, 2018, I flew into Terminal 1 and kept a log of the actual times for each aspect of the journey.
 So, what follows is not a guesstimate, but actual timings based on real experience of how long it takes to travel from Terminal 1 to the city centre.

 Hope you find it useful when planning your arrival.